aszepieniec/stark-brainfuck/docs/engine.md

 The STARK prover obviously cannot commit to this table instead of the one sorted by cycle count because doing so would undermine the transition constraints that enforce the correct evolution of the register set through time.
 It seems as though we have to choose: we can *either* enforce the correct evolution of the register set through time, *or* the consistency of RAM accesses.

 The solution is for the prover to commit to both tables.
 The verifier verifies two sets of AIR constraints, one for the processor table and one for the memory table.
 But one question remains: how does the verifier verify that these tables pertain to the same execution trace?
-A *permutation argument* is what establishes that the set of rows of the two tables are identical.
+A *permutation argument* is what establishes that the sets of rows of the two tables are identical.

 ### Permutation Arguments

 Without loss of generality, we can assume that the prover has access to random scalars $a, b, c, ...$ supplied by the verifier.
 The prover can use these scalars to compress multiple columns into one, simply by taking a weighted vectorial sum.
 The verifier uses the same scalars to compute the same weighted sum in select coordinates but obviously never accesses the entire vector.
+This construction of taking weighted sums allows us to *reduce* a claim about the identical sets of *rows of two tables*, to an equivalent but easier to prove claim about the identical sets of *elements of two rows*.

 Both tables are now reduced to a single column each.
 Let the elements in these columns be $(c_ i)_ i$ and $(k_ i)_ i$.
-The claim is that the only difference is the order, and that as sets $\{c_ i\}_ i = \{k_ i\}_ i$.
+The claim is that the only difference is the order, and that as sets $\lbrace c_ i \rbrace_ i = \lbrace k_ i\rbrace_ i$.
 Let $\alpha$ be another random scalar supplied by the verifier.
 Both tables, which are now reduced to a single column each, are extended with a new column that computes the products $\prod_i (\alpha - c_ i)$ and $\prod_i (\alpha - k_ i)$, respectively, by integrating a new factor $\alpha - c_i$ or $\alpha - k_i$ into a running product in each row.
 Specifically, the transition constraint for this extension column is $\forall i > 0: e_{i-1} \cdot (\alpha - c_ i) = e_ i$ (and analogously for the other table), where $e_i$ represents the value from the extension column.

 | $c_i$ | $e$ |
 |-------|-----|